CodeShayk/Schemio/README.md

 > Example  use case is document generation which may require only templated sections of client data to be fetched for a document template in context.

 ## How to use Schemio?
-you could use Schemio out of the box or extend the utility to suit your custom needs.
+You could use Schemio out of the box or extend the utility in order to suit your custom needs.
 > To use schemio you need to
 > - Setup the entity to be fetched using DataProvider.
 > - Construct the DataProvider with required dependencies.